aasmah/pacmen-Factory/README.md

 ##add pacman button adds a pacman to the screen and start button makes it start moving.
 pacmans move / bounce on screen.
 #pacman images go to extreme width and bounce back.
-# ! more time you click on start button they speed up.
+# ! more you click on start button pacmen speed increases.

 ##future task: we could add a button to remove some pacman. or a reset button to remove all pacman an startover.